Part 3 of our Cooling Plan Series is all about

 https://www.cdc.gov/mmwr/volumes/69/wr/mm6924a1.htm

 The next risk factor is how fit we are.
-If we remember from last week's blog, excess heat puts a significant amount of stress on our hearts as they work double time to pump blood to our organs and muscles to keep them running smoothly while it also has to push all the excess heat away from the core of our bodies to our extremities.
-The better shape that we are in means our hearts are more efficient at fulfilling these two tasks.
+If we remember from last week's blog, excess heat puts a significant amount of stress on our hearts as they work double time to pump blood to our organs and muscles to keep them running smoothly.
+At the same time, our hearts have to push all the excess heat away from the core of our bodies to our extremities.
+Being in better shape means that our hearts are more efficient at fulfilling these two tasks.
 Up here in Rochester, NY we hear a lot about “Heart Attack Snow” due to how strenuous shoveling, especially heavy wet snow, can be on our hearts.
 It’s important to recognize that heat can have the same effect on our hearts if we are not physically prepared for it.

-There are many medical conditions that increase our risk of heat related illness.
-The reasons these conditions do this are many but we will break them up into two categories; heart related and neurological.
-Many medical conditions affect our heart and circulatory system, such as Diabetes, Hypertension, and even being pregnant.
-As we have talked about heat puts added strain on our hearts.
-Any medical condition that affects the heart is going to increase our risk in the heat.
-With diabetes there is added concern, High temperatures and heat can change how our bodies use insulin.
-We may need to test our blood glucose more often and adjust our insulin dose and what we eat and drink.
+Many medical conditions increase our risk of heat-related illness.
+The reasons these conditions do this are many but we will break them up into two categories: heart-related and neurological.
+Many medical conditions affect the heart and circulatory system, such as Diabetes, Hypertension, and even pregnancy.
+As we have talked about, heat puts added strain on our hearts.
+For any medical condition that affects the heart, being in the heat is going to increase risk.
+With diabetes, there is added concern.
+High temperatures and heat can change how our bodies use insulin.
+People with diabetes may need to test their blood glucose more often and adjust their insulin dose and what they eat and drink.

 Many neurological conditions, like Lupus and Fibromyalgia, also affect our relationship with the heat.
-Some of these are less understood medically and may have to do with a lower response in the hypothalamus , which helps keep our body at a stable state.
+Some of these are less understood medically and may have to do with a lower response in the hypothalamus, which helps keep our body in a stable state.
 In demyelinating diseases, like Multiple Sclerosis, the erosion of the insulation of our nerves causes problems in both hot and cold environments.
-Heat sensitivity is a well documented symptom of MS and is referred to as Uhthoff's Syndrome.
-This is where pseudo exacerbations of the disease occur when the body is overheated.
+Heat sensitivity is a well-documented symptom of MS and is referred to as Uhthoff's Syndrome.
+This is where pseudo-exacerbations of the disease occur when the body is overheated.

 This is called acclimatization and many physiological changes occur when our bodies are acclimatized to the heat.
 There is a stabilization of blood circulation, an increase in sweat produced and a reduction in electrolytes lost through sweating, increased skin blood flow, and an ability to perform work at a lower core temperature and heart rate.

-It is VERY important to remember that acclimatization takes time, and much more time than we would generally expect.
+It is VERY important to remember that acclimatization takes time and much more time than we would generally expect.
 Typically it can take 7-14 days, so if we are planning on taking a vacation our bodies will NOT have time to acclimatize.
-If we look at workplace fact sheet supplied by NIOSH (https://www.cdc.gov/niosh/mining/userfiles/works/pdfs/2017-124.pdf), by the 5th day the employee should be able to work a full normal shift.
-However, they say they will still not be fully acclimatized, see productivity improvement for another week.
+If we look at the workplace fact sheet supplied by NIOSH (https://www.cdc.gov/niosh/mining/userfiles/works/pdfs/2017-124.pdf), by the 5th day the employee should be able to work a full normal shift.
+However, they say they will still not be fully acclimatized or see productivity improvement for another week.

-A less discussed by extremely important factor regarding the heat are any medications you are on.
+A less discussed but extremely important factor regarding the heat is any medications you are on.
 All drugs change your physiological or mental state.
-In most cases these changes have an adverse effect on how your body copes with excess heat.
+In most cases, these changes have an adverse effect on how your body copes with excess heat.
 A common recreational example is alcohol.
-Alcohol is known to increase urine output and cause dehydration which greatly increases our risk of heat related illness.
+Alcohol is known to increase urine output and cause dehydration which greatly increases our risk of heat-related illness.
 But wait a minute you say, every couple of years a study pops up on my news feed touting the benefits of beer after exercise!
 How can this be?
 As with anything the devil is in the details.
-A single low alcohol beer (less than 4% abv) has no noticeable dehydration effects and can provide your body with other added nutrients.
+A single low-alcohol beer (less than 4% abv) has no noticeable dehydration effects and can provide your body with other added nutrients.
 However, if you have more than just one, or consume beer with more alcohol (most sold in the United States have a higher than 4% ABV) you are putting yourself at risk.

-A significant number of medications, many of which are over the counter, can reduce your tolerance to the heat.
+A significant number of medications, many of which are over-the-counter, can reduce your tolerance to heat.
 Rarely is this side effect mentioned prominently.
 They act on the part of the brain that controls the skin’s ability to sweat, here is a quick non-exhaustive list:

 Beta blockers and ACE inhibitors also lower blood pressure which reduces the body's ability to expel heat and reduce the ability of the heart and lungs to adapt to hot weather.
 For a more complete list see the chart below:

-These personal risk factors will lay the foundation of your individualized cooling plan that we will describe in a future installment of this blog series.
-As each of these risk factors affects your heat sensitivity in a different way, the plan to combat these factors will have different strategies.
-For example if I am taking Zyrtec for allergies I should be aware that it will lower my sweat levels and if I live in a dry climate (like Arizona) a misting fan or evaporative cooling towel may be sufficient if I am otherwise young and in good health.
+These personal risk factors will lay the foundation of your individualized cooling plan which we will describe in a future installment of this blog series.
+As each of these risk factors affects your heat sensitivity differently, the plan to combat these factors will have different strategies.
+For example, if I am taking Zyrtec for allergies I should be aware that it will lower my sweat levels and if I live in a dry climate (like Arizona) a misting fan or evaporative cooling towel may be sufficient if I am otherwise young and in good health.
 If I live in a more humid environment (like Georgia) these evaporative techniques will not be adequate and I should consider a cooling vest.

-There is one last Personal Risk Factor we would like to address that is generally not brought up when discussing the heat but seems to be a major factor when we look at the data of occurrences of heat related illness.
+There is one last Personal Risk Factor we would like to address that is generally not brought up when discussing the heat but seems to be a major factor when we look at the data on occurrences of heat-related illness.

 Putting it all together